-Project Period#
+The Project Period#

-In semester week 10, the project period of Spring 2025 will begin, replacing the usual teaching with your own independent work in groups on a mathematically focused project.
+In semester week 10, the project period of Spring 2026 will begin, replacing the usual teaching with your own independent work in groups on a mathematically focused project.

 Intro#

 All project topics will include significant elements from the curriculum in the courses 01003 Mathematics 1a and/or 01004 Mathematics 1b, as well as the use of Python/SymPy.
-In some project topics, supplementary, project-specific methods will be introduced, building upon the curriculum.
+In most project topics, supplementary, project-specific methods will be introduced, building upon the curriculum.

 The project period will finalize in a project report, where you document and present your work, results and conclusions, as well as a final project exam day.